 For many musicians, it’s difficult to imagine being able to quit your day job, play music as your full-time gig, and still be able to live in Seattle.
-But thanks to Gigs4U, that dreams is becoming reality for hundreds of rising and established local musicians in the area.
+But thanks to Gigs4U, that dream is becoming a reality for hundreds of rising and established local musicians in the area.

 “We’ve paid out over $1 million to local musicians,” says owner Ed Beeson, who started Gigs4U in 2013 after presenting music for over 35 years.
 What started as an idea sparked by the buskers in Pike Place Market became an interesting – if not unusual – opportunity through SeaTac Airport.